 - Every economics major takes a capstone seminar where 15-16 students explore a topic in depth with a faculty member.

 The Economics Department has an award-winning advising team.
-Kevin Shaver, Jane Wallace and Katherine Wolfe combine their talents to ensure each Economics major gets advice about their academic program, their outside-the-classroom experiences, and their preparation for entering the job market or graduate school.
+Kevin Shaver, Jane Caldwell and Katherine Wolfe combine their talents to ensure each Economics major gets advice about their academic program, their outside-the-classroom experiences, and their preparation for entering the job market or graduate school.
 Students meet with an advisor at least once per term to discuss their academic progress and goals.
 Progress toward these individualized objectives is monitored and advice is given to maximize the student’s success at Pitt and beyond.

 Students have the opportunity to work side by side with faculty on their research projects, or to undertake their own research with a faculty mentor.

 Even before they become Economics majors, students can work with Economics faculty on research projects through the "First Experiences in Research" program.

 Students may work on independent study research projects for academic credit during any semester.
 Students work with a faculty mentor to develop their own project and see it through to completion.